-Walnut app – a powerful expense and bill tracker
+Walnut app – a powerful expense tracker

 I love trying out new apps and in the past 2-3 years, I’ve probably tried over 1,000 apps across Blackberry, Android and iOS.
 At any given time, my phone / tablet easily has close to 250-300 apps on it, Walnut being the latest addition to that list.
 Sadly, I haven’t gotten around to writing about those apps, so rectifying that now.

 With the mobile phone becoming the preferred computing device of choice, there’s an app for practically everything one does nowadays, and personal finance is no exception.
-Personally, as far as the finance world (banking/personal finance/stocks) is concerned, I’m not really a big fan of mobile apps; prefer to use desktop apps like MS-Money to track bank/card/loan details and MProfit for investments.
+Personally, as far as the finance domain (banking/personal finance/stocks) is concerned, I’m not really a big fan of mobile apps; prefer to use desktop apps like MS-Money to track bank/card/loan details and MProfit for investments.

 The Walnut app helps you manage your spending as well as track upcoming bills and payments.
-Nothing new or unique about the first bit; there are thousands of apps in that category, ranging from all-round personal finance managers to the specific budget / spend tracking types.
+Nothing new or unique about the first bit; there are thousands of apps in that category, ranging from all-round personal finance managers to the specific budget/spend tracking types.
 At a basic level, these apps tell you how much money you;

-- have now / earn
+- have now/earn

 - spend & on what